lerna/lerna/README.md

 #### --only-updated

-When exectuting a script or command, only run the script or command on packages that have been updated since the last release.
+When executing a script or command, only run the script or command on packages that have been updated since the last release.

+A package is considered "updated" using the same rules as `lerna updated`.

 ```sh
 $ lerna exec --only-updated -- ls -la